ammaraskar/sphinx-action/README.md

         docs-folder: "docs/"
 ```

+* You can choose a Sphinx version by using the appropriate tag.
+For example, to
+  specify Sphinx 7.0.0 you would use `ammaraskar/sphinx-action@7.0.0`. `master`
+  currently uses Sphinx 2.4.4.

 * If you have any Python dependencies that your project needs (themes,
 build tools, etc) then place them in a requirements.txt file inside your docs
 folder.